seamusrobertmurphy/VT0007-deforestation-map/VT0007-deforestation-map.html.md

-## Summary
+# Summary

-The following details a workflow approach to Verra's recommended sequence of deforestation risk map development @verraVT0007UnplannedDeforestation2021.
+The following details a possible workflow approach to Verra's recommended sequence of deforestation risk map development [@verraVT0007UnplannedDeforestation2021; Figure 1] .
 Workflow inputs include a filtered subset of the global training sample data developed by[@stanimirovaGlobalLandCover2023] and the imagery from the Landsat Collection-2 Level-2 Tier-1 processed [rasters](https://www.usgs.gov/landsat-missions/landsat-science-products).

 ![Figure 1: Verra's recommended risk map development sequence (VT0007:6)](VT0007-risk-map-development-sequence.png)

-# 1. Testing phase
+## Environment setup

-### Setup or restore virtual environment: `Python->R`
+**Build/restore virtual environment: `Python -> R`**

-To avoid issues with IDE settings, it is recommended to run the following virtual environment functions from an external terminal.
-To update an existing environment, run `python3 pip install requirements.txt` from terminal in trunk directory.
+To avoid issues with IDE settings, it is recommended to run the following virtual environment functions from an terminal external to RStudio or VScode.
+To update an previously loaded environment, simply run `pip3 install -r requirements.txt` in any terminal from the trunk directory.

 ::: {.cell}